omry/omegaconf/docs/source/structured_config.rst

 Dictionaries
 ^^^^^^^^^^^^
 Dictionaries are supported as well.
-Keys must be strings or enums, and values can be any of any type supported by OmegaConf (Any, int, float, bool, str and Enums as well as arbitrary Structured configs)
+Keys must be strings, ints or enums, and values can be any of any type supported by OmegaConf (Any, int, float, bool, str and Enums as well as arbitrary Structured configs)

 Misc
 ----